Avocado Toast (4 Ways)

 Given my love for avocado toast I couldn’t believe that I haven’t shared a plan ol’ avocado toast recipe on the blog.
 Well, that changes today!

-Avocado toast is my go-to for a quick and easy breakfast or delicious mid-day snack.
+It’s my go-to for a quick and easy breakfast or delicious mid-day snack.
 It comes together in under 10 minutes and is completely customizable.
 I could have avocado toast every day and not get board with how many flavor variations you could make!
 And it’s especially nice during the summer months where the last thing you want to do is turn on the stove.
 No cooking necessary!

-Why You’ll Love This Recipe
+Why You’ll Love Avocado Toast

-- It’s completely customizable.
+- Customizable – It’s completely customizable.
 I’m sharing my go-to variations below, but feel free to add your favorite toppings!

-How to Make The Best Avocado Toast
+How to Make Basic Avocado Toast

 - Use good bread.
 The bread you use matters!
 I prefer to use sourdough bread for avocado toast, but whatever bread you do use make sure it’s a sturdy, crusty bread that can support your toppings and easily be picked up.
 The worst is picking up your bread and losing all your toppings!